sqlalchemy/alembic/README.rst

-Alembic is a new database migrations tool, written by the author of `SQLAlchemy <http://www.sqlalchemy.org>`_.
+Alembic is a database migrations tool written by the author of `SQLAlchemy <http://www.sqlalchemy.org>`_.
 A migrations tool offers the following functionality: